grumpsgreenery/one-click-hugo-cms/site/content/values/_index.md

 image: /img/about-jumbotron.jpg
 values:
   - heading: About Grumps
-    text: Welcome to Grumps Greenery!
-I indulge my passion for plants by cultivating them from seeds and cuttings, and now, I'm excited to share the beauty of these plants with you.
-Through my hands-on approach, I repurpose ceramic teacups into bonsai pots and adding essential features like drainage holes.
-Crafting my own substrate and soil mix, I ensure a nurturing environment for these botanical wonders.
-Join me on this journey to be less grumpy, where i share my love for plants and see how care and grow them.
+    text: I enjoy growing plants and working on DIY projects in my free time.
+People around me find me quite grumpy and I hope that by working on my passion/hobby helps me be less grumpy.
+Join me on this journey, where i share my love for plants, learn how to care and grow them.
     imageUrl: img/raintree_bonsai.jpg
 ---